Mooneerams Solicitors

 1. What type of damages will I get for my personal injury claim?

-2. What General Damages are
+2. What are General Damages?

-3. What Special Damages are
+3. What are Special Damages?

-4. How general damages in a personal injury case are calculated
+4. How are general damages in a personal injury case calculated?

 What type of damages will I get for my personal injury claim?